blackskygg/RollingLydia/README.md

 The speed can be adjusted according to your need, and the unit is Hz(the number of names displayed within 1s).

-And you can also choose to roll the name only, which is useful when asking a question that's not in the question list.
+And you can also choose to roll the name only(Settings->Mode->Name Only), which is useful when asking a question that's not in the question list.

 ##2. the Name List Tab
 It looks like this.